How much income will you have in retirement?

 As you approach retirement you'll need to look at different sources to estimate how much income you'll have.
 These include the State Pension, personal or workplace (occupational) pension schemes, state benefits you may qualify for on retirement and your savings or investments.

-If you're entitled to the basic State Pension you can claim it when you reach State Pension age – even if you continue working.
+If you're entitled to State Pension you can claim it when you reach State Pension age – even if you continue working.

 State Pension statement